Last Updated on March 17, 2022 by Nancie

 Unfortunately, my lovely plastic bin storage hit a snag this past year: mice.
 We are still not sure how they got into the house to begin with but they found the basement seed storage irresistible.
 Even though the bins were very heavy plastic, they chewed through the side of the sunflower heart bin.
 It’s a bit startling to open a seed bin to have little mouse eyes staring up at you.
 The mice started caching seed and peanuts here and there in the house.
 Sigh.
 Our cats were quite thrilled with these entertaining (to them) newcomers but my husband and I were much less thrilled.

 So one day while picking up seed at my local bird store, I also purchased a medium-sized 20-gallon galvanized metal storage can with a tight-fitting lid (left in photo above.)
 Larger than the small galvanized metal pails the store also carries, these size can should be able to store fifty-pounds of seed or a twenty-five pound bag of bulky peanuts in the shell.
+(I later purchased another of these for millet and one of the small pails for peanut hearts.(

 This metal can worked well as I tested it out, but I tend to buy extra seed in the heart of winter and also whenever the bird store has a 20% off sale.
 I wanted to be sure I could fit it all inside the cans.
 So I decided to get three more galvanized metal cans, this time from the local home improvement store (Home Depot.)
 These larger cans hold thirty-one gallons and I think should be able to hold (or almost hold) two fifty pound bags of seed.
 (These are the three cans on the right in the photo above.)
 So now I use the medium-sized can for peanuts in the shell and the larger cans for sunflower hearts/chips, safflower and nyjer seed.